 When you call your friendly neighborhood Florida roofing contractor like your friends at Elite Remodeling Services you’ll want to consider the practicality and safety of the roof types that they offer, and the style of home you want to build.

 First popularized hundreds of years ago, clay tiles are one of the most traditional types of roofing materials around.

-We see a lot of clay tile roofs in St Augustine, Florida roofing market for a lot of great reasons.
+We see a lot of clay tile in the St Augustine roofing market for a lot of great reasons.
 Clay tiles can last well over fifty years when properly taken care of.
 They never rot, and they’re highly resistant to damage from bugs and insects.
 Clay tile roofs aren’t susceptible to damage from salt spray, too, which means they’re resilient tiles for homes right up against the ocean.

 Oh, by the way, they’re highly fire resistant!

 Clay tiles are also a very attractive material.
 They come in all kinds of rich earthy tones, and they don’t discolor under the intense Florida sun like many other types of roofing materials.
 After all, Clay tiles are kiln-fired under extreme heat in the first place.
 They’re perfect for that blazing Florida sunshine and our Palm Coast roofers love installing them!

 But clay tiles don’t come without their drawbacks.
 For one, they’re much heavier than some other roof types, so there may be some cost in reinforcing your roof to make sure it holds up.
 While the tiles themselves can be more expensive than other types of roofing, they’re still a really good value because of how long the roof will last.